-Physical notice of the draft plan was circulated to every residence in Greensboro Bend in winter of 2022, and community comments and feedback were incorporated into the final draft of this plan

-This draft plan is being reviewed by community members of Greensboro Bend and Stannard, as well as members of the project steering committee and Bend Revitalization Initiative.
+Physical notice of the draft plan was circulated to every residence in Greensboro Bend in winter of 2022, and community comments and feedback were incorporated into the final draft of this plan.
+This draft plan was reviewed by community members of Greensboro Bend and Stannard, as well as members of the project steering committee and Bend Revitalization Initiative.

 100 copies of a flyer promoting the development of this plan in draft form were mailed directly to residents of the Bend during late winter 2022.
-The plan is available for review online.
+The plan was available for review online.
 For a one month period, public comments were solicited both online and through direct communication with members of the Bend Revitalization Initiative.
-Those comments and critiques will act as the final round of public feedback for this plan and resulted in the final document you are reading today.
-This text is flagged in orange to remind plan authors to update the tense of these paragraphs when the plan is made final.
+Those comments and critiques provided guidance for final changes made to the plan's recommendations and approach to generate the plan you are reading today.